BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 - Purchase of specialized hardware required
 - Requires further effort and knowledge to setup correctly
 - Still requires a good manual backup for redundancy

-## How it works
-The external device can generate and store a keypair off-line, the private key has thus never been known outside the device.
-A software wallet can connect to the signing device and act as an interface, or handle transactions air gapped from the device.

-When a transaction needs to be signed, the software submits a partially signed bitcoin transaction (PSBT, defined in [BIP174]('https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki'){:target="_blank"}) to the device.
-The user confirms on the device and the PSBT state of the transaction returned to the software wallet application is now fully signed and can be transmitted to the blockchain.
-This process can also happen fully air gapped by using memory cards instead of cables or wireless connections, to keep the device off-line at all times.

 ### Best practice